Skip to content

 For this tutorial we will be setting up the core mechanics of a simple deck building game that can be expanded on.
 It will focus heavily on building the game via code.

-The player can pick one or two of their own cards, then target card belonging to the enemy.
+• The player can pick one or two of their own cards, then target a card belonging to the enemy.

-If the value of the picked cards are higher than the targeted cards the player can send them all to the discard pile.
+• If the value of the picked cards is higher than the targeted card, the player can send them all to the discard pile.

-If the selected cards are lower value than the targeted card, the player can choose to sacrifice two of their cards to destroy the enemy card.
-In that case, all three cards are removed from the game.
-This is the way to remove low value cards from the deck.
+• If the selected cards are lower value than the targeted card, the player can sacrifice two of their cards to destroy the enemy card.
+All three cards are then removed from the game.
+This is the way to remove low-value cards from the deck.

-Once the deck is empty, the discard pile will be shuffled into the player deck.
+• Once the deck is empty, the discard pile will be shuffled back into the player deck.

-If the player has too few cards in their deck due to discards, 0 value cards will be shuffled in.
+• If the player has too few cards due to discards, 0-value cards will be shuffled in.

-Play continues until the player defeats all the boss cards or is unable to.
+• Play continues until the player defeats all boss cards or is unable to.

 Description

-The first thing we are going to create are buttons with a text attribute that function as the cards of our hand.
-The buttons will hold the card value, and if they are selected or not.
-When they are used, their value will be cleared and new value handed to them.
+The first thing we are going to create are buttons with a text attribute that function as the cards in our hand.
+The buttons will hold the card value and whether they are selected.
+When a card is used, its value will be cleared and a new value handed to it.

-Most everything will be handled via code in the game room, but we still are going to create the player cards as Button scenes with a pressed signal.
+Most of the logic will be handled in the Game scene, but we still create the player cards as Button scenes with a pressed signal.

 Instructions

-Create a new scene.
-CTRL+N, CTRL+A, then select: Button
+1. Create a new scene: CTRL+N, then CTRL+A, select Button.

 extends Button